grasshoff/philhistcomp/projects/terminological_continuity/description.md

 # Literature
 Dominik Perler, "What are Faculties of the Soul?
 Descartes and his Scholastic Background", in: John Marenbon, *Continuity and Innovation in Medieval and Modern Philosophy: Knowledge, Mind and Language*, Oxford, OUP, 2013.

+Dominik Perler, "Classifying the Passions:	Descartes	and	His	Scholastic	Background",	in: Belgioioso & Carraud (eds.), *Les	passions	de l’âme*, Turnhout: Brepols	(forthcoming, maybe I can get a copy of the draft, if not, then the first reference should still be enough).

 René Descartes, ...

 William of Ockham, ...

 Francisco Suárez, ...

-Michel Foucault, L'archéologie du savoir *or* Patrick Boucheron, L'histoire mondiale de la France
+*maybe also useful*: Michel Foucault, L'archéologie du savoir *and/or* Patrick Boucheron, L'histoire mondiale de la France (analogously to Boucheron's method of rejecting the importance commonly attributed to the 'big events' of (French) history in favour of a more differentiated and continuous 'story-telling', rejecting the importance of Descartes as 'the founding father' of modern philosophy in favour of a more continuous perspective on the history of philosophy.
+However, I have not yet looked into this in more detail so I might be totally wrong, i.e. the 'analogy' might turn out to be overly simplistic...)